vmware/vic-product/installer/docs/DESIGN.md

 - The component MUST have a release version tagging and artifact upload workflow.
 Released versions MUST be retained so that builds can be rebuilt using previously released versions.

-- The component team MAY document and provide the appliance team with acceptance tests for features that need to be tested
+- The component team SHOULD document and provide the appliance team with acceptance tests for features that need to be tested

   The appliance team performs automated and manual testing for release acceptance.
 The component